Dante1245/Caller-/README.md

 3. **Operate**:
    - Speak into your microphone; the app records 5 seconds, transcribes accurately, and generates cloned audio.
-   - Cloned voice is routed to the virtual microphone.
+   - On Linux: Cloned voice routes to virtual mic.
+   - On Windows: Cloned voice plays to default output (CABLE Input), routing to CABLE Output as mic.
-   - In your call app (e.g., Zoom), select "VirtualMic" as the input device.
+   - In your call app (e.g., Zoom), select the virtual mic ("VirtualMic" on Linux, "CABLE Output" on Windows).
    - Loop for continuous use; press 'n' to stop.

 4. **For Professional Calls**: The virtual mic acts as your "voice" in meetings—speak naturally, output is cloned seamlessly.